Fast Rerandomization via the BRAIN: Introduction

-In this work, we point out that a treatment assignment with a sufficiently small Mahalanobis distance can be achieved by optimizing a quadratic function of linearly constrained binary variables.
-Based on metaheuristics in combinatorial optimization, we propose a novel variable neighborhood searching rerandomization(VNSRR) method to accelerate rerandomization in various randomized experiments.
-Moreover, we derive the unbiasedness and a lower bound for the variance reduction of the treatment effect estimator under VNSRR.
-Our simulation studies and real data analysis illustrate that VNSRR significantly improves the computational efficiency of rerandomization while maintaining desired statistical properties.
-It can sample thousands of treatment assignments within seconds, even in cases where existing methods require hours to complete the task.
+Following these intuitions, we propose a novel method to accelerate rerandomization --- Balanced RAdomization via INteger programming (BRAIN).
+We show that a treatment assignment with a sufficiently small Mahalanobis distance can be achieved by optimizing a quadratic function of linearly constrained binary variables.
+Moreover, we prove that BRAIN, as a member of the rerandomization (RR) family, leads to treatment effect estimators that are unbiased and has lower variances than CR.
+Our simulation studies and real data analysis illustrate that BRAIN significantly improves the computational efficiency of rerandomization while maintaining the desired statistical properties.
+Using our method, the time it takes to obtain thousands of balanced treatment assignments can be reduced to seconds when existing methods require hours.